aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 {{% /expand %}}
 ### Cleanup

-To cleanup resources you created with this lab:
+To clean up resources you created with this lab:

 1. From the CloudFormation console, select the stack named `changesets-workshop`.
 2. Choose **Delete**, and then **Delete Stack** to delete your stack and change sets you created for it.

 ---

 ### Conclusion
 Nicely done!

 You learned how to create change sets, how to read a change set output, and how CloudFormation decides which resources need to be replaced based on resource configuration changes you make.